 Your project may also require electrical, plumbing or mechanical permits.
-Read more about Garages, Sheds and Accessory Structures Residential Building Permits and apply online.
+Read more about Garages, Sheds and Accessory Structures Residential Building Permits and apply online or in person.

 Build a New Single Family Residence (NSFR)

 Get a permit application and all required forms for building a new home.
-Read more about New Single Family Residence (NSFR) Permits- Residential and apply online.
+Read more about New Single Family Residence (NSFR) Permits- Residential and apply online or in person.

 Build a retaining wall

 Find out if you need a permit for a retaining wall.
-Read more about Retaining Wall Residential Permits and apply online.
+Read more about Retaining Wall Residential Permits and apply online or in person.

 Demolish a building

-Apply online for residential demolition permits and permits for demolishing a building in the City of Portland.
+Apply online or in person for residential demolition permits and permits for demolishing a building in the City of Portland.